theaussiepom/hass-otbr-docker/README.md

 ## Setup

-1. Start this otbr container, see the docker-compose file and modify the environment variables according to you environment.
+1. Start this `ghcr.io/ownbee/hass-otbr-docker` container, see the docker-compose file and modify the environment variables according to you environment.
 The env variables are mapped from the addon config to these env
    variables: